MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/prepare-network.md

 ### Running on-premises Skype for Business Server
 If your organization is running on-premises Skype for Business Server (or Lync Server), you must [configure Azure AD Connect](../Skype/SfbHybrid/hybrid/configure-azure-ad-connect.md) to synchronize your on-premises directory with Office 365.

-Once you're sure your network is ready for Teams, go to [How to roll out Teams](How-to-roll-out-teams.md) to get started.
+Once you've got your network ready for Teams, go to [How to roll out Teams](How-to-roll-out-teams.md) to get started.

 ## Why should you plan and prepare your network and environment?